RWCHASS-K Round Contactless Toilet Indicator Sensor

 Toilet Indicator Sensor – Contactless WC Occupancy Indicator

-- Antimicrobial protection for continuous germ control
+- Antimicrobial acrylic label protection

 - Quick and simple installation